Rifts in Rafts: Experimental apparatus and methods

+The raft is enclosed by four boundaries.
+The initial lengths parallel, $L_{x0}$, and perpendicular, $L_{y0}$, to the direction of pulling are $L_{x0} \approx L_{y0} \approx 53$ $mm$.
 Two polypropylene plates with sharp edges are used to pull the raft apart.
 They are held with their bottom surfaces just below the air-liquid interface.
-As the menisci are pinned at the pullers' edges, the boundaries can be made either hydrophilic or hydrophobic by adjusting the water level slightly.
-As shown in the right of Fig. \ref{fig1}(a), for a hydrophilic (hydrophobic) surface, the meniscus points upward (downward) and creates a repulsive (attractive) interaction between the particles and the pulling boundary.
+As the menisci are pinned at the pullers’ edges, the boundaries can be made either hydrophilic or hydrophobic by adjusting the water level slightly.
+As shown in the bottom of Fig.~\ref{fig1new}A, for a hydrophilic (hydrophobic) surface, the meniscus points upward (downward) and creates a repulsive (attractive) interaction between the particles and the pulling boundary.
 When the boundary is repulsive (hydrophilic), it does not contact the raft directly; the expansion of the liquid surface, on which the particles float, creates an affine expansion of the underlying metric along the direction of the pulling velocity.
 This causes the raft to expand in that direction.
 When the pullers are attractive, in addition to the expansion of the liquid surface there is also the pulling of the raft by the moving walls to which the raft is connected.
+Two hydrophilic acrylic sidewalls are placed along the direction of pulling to keep the particle rafts from touching those side walls as the raft is pulled.
+This reduces the friction while keeping the raft confined.

-In Appendix~\ref{appA}, we describe our measurement of the expanding liquid surface; the surface on which the particles sit expands uniformly over time in the pulling direction.
-We have studied both repulsive and attractive of boundary conditions for the pullers.
-They produce similar behavior.
+We measure the velocity field of the expanding liquid surface and find that the surface on which the particles float expands uniformly over time in the pulling direction.
+We have studied both repulsive and attractive boundary conditions for the pullers.
 The data presented here will be for repulsive conditions.
+In the Supplementary Information, we show movies using attractive boundary conditions that show similar behavior as that presented in the main text.